-Barb Johnson worked as a carpenter in New Orleans for more than twenty years before receiving her MFA from the University of New Orleans in 2008.
-She won Glimmer Train’s Short Story Award for New Writers and Washington Square’s fiction competition.
-Her fiction has also appeared in such magazines as The Greensboro Review, 52 Stories, Yemmassee, Guernica, and Oxford American.
-Her nonfiction can be found in a number of anthologies, including Don’t Quit Your Day Job: Acclaimed Authors and the Jobs They Quit and The Booklover’s Guide to New Orleans.
+Barb Johnson worked as a carpenter in New Orleans for more than twenty-five years before embarking on a writing career.
+She has won Glimmer Train’s Short Story Award for New Writers and Washington Square’s fiction competition.
+Her short fiction has appeared in a number of magazines, including The Southern Review, 52 Stories, The Cincinnati Review, The Greensboro Review, Yemmassee, Guernica, and Oxford American.
+Her nonfiction can be found in anthologies, including Don’t Quit Your Day Job: Acclaimed Authors and the Jobs They Quit and The Booklover’s Guide to New Orleans.

-Her debut collection of short stories, More of This World or Maybe Another (HarperPerennial, 2009) was an IndieNext pick, a Discover Great New Writers selection, and earned the second place prize at the Barnes & Noble Discover Awards.
-The book also won the 2011 American Library Association’s Barbara Gittings Literature Award.
+Her debut collection of short stories, More of This World or Maybe Another, was an IndieNext pick and a Discover Great New Writers selection.
+It won a Stonewall Book Award as well as a Barnes & Noble Discover Award.

-Johnson has received grants from The Astraea Foundation and The Deming Fund, as well as winning the Gift of Freedom Award, a $50,000 grant from A Room of Her Own Foundation.
+Johnson has received grants from The Astraea Foundation and The Deming Fund, as well as winning the Gift of Freedom Award from A Room of Her Own Foundation.